seinecle/mk99/src/main/asciidoc/subdir/what-is-big-data_temp_html.md

 //+
 - then, the technology starts picking the interest of journalists, consultant, professors, industries... expectations grow about the possibilities and promises of the tech.
 "With it we will be able to [insert amazing thing here]"
 //+
 - the top of the bump is the "peak of inflated expectations".
-All techs tend to be hyped and even over hyped.
+All technics and innovation tend to be hyped and even over hyped.
 This means the tech is expected to deliver more than it surely will, in actuality.
 People get overdrawn.
 //+
 - then follows the "Trough of Disillusionment".
 Doubt sets in.
 People realize the tech is not as powerful, easy, cheap or quick to implement as it first seemed.
 Newspapers start reporting depressing news about the tech, some bad buzz spreads.
 //+